 In other words, "it's kind of the worst of everything coming together, winter and what the tropical season has to offer," Bernard said, according to a CBS News report.

-While acknowledging Sandy could still stay out at sea, emergency experts recommended drafting an emergency plan to ensure the safety of your family, your home and your pets.
+Experts recommended drafting an emergency plan to ensure the safety of your family, your home and your pets.

 Tell local authorities about any elderly, disabled or bedridden people who might need emergency assistance, they said.

-Remain alert for storm watches and warnings, and if you're not sure about your home's vulnerability, ask local authorities about a potential storm surge or racing flood waters.
+Remain alert for storm watches and warnings, and if you're not sure about your home's vulnerability, ask local authorities about a potential storm surge or rising flood waters.
 Find out where your community's emergency shelters are.

 If you evacuate, Glatter said it's important to have a ready-made kit or "go bag," including extra eyeglasses, sanitized baby bottles and diapers.
 Diabetic patients should keep extra insulin on hand and a ready supply of snacks in case their sugar levels drop, he said.
 Store insulin or any liquid antibiotics on ice or cold packs during power failures, he suggested.